ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ### Deploying the Subnet

 This is the most fun part.
-We will deploy the Subnet that we just created, and it's so easy to do, thanks to Avalanche CLI!
+We will deploy the Subnet that we just created, and it's so easy to do, thanks to Avalanche-CLI!

 ```bash
 avalanche subnet deploy testSubnet